Johnhollack/medblocks/README.md

 To run and use this app, follow the processes as discussed below;

-To run with Docker Compose or Docker Desktop, you need to first pull the container image using this command as shown below:
+To run with Docker Compose or Docker Desktop, you need to first pull the container image using this command as shown below;

     docker pull johnolami/medblocks-healthcare:latest

-Once you've successfully pull this to your Docker desktop, cd to the project directory and run start your docker containers using this command as shown below:
+Once you've successfully pull this to your Docker desktop, cd to the project directory and run start your docker containers using this command as shown below;

     docker compose up

-Once your servers are up and running, to confirm this, you can use this command in your terminal:
+Once your servers are up and running, to confirm this, you can use this command in your terminal;

     docker ps

 This will show the list of all running containers and their available ports;